Safarveisi/airflow-stackable/README.md

 ./run.sh create:airflow_dags
 ```

+> [!TIP]
+> You can use Terraform to easily provision a Kubernetes cluster on IONOS Cloud.
+If you choose this approach, refer to the `terraform` directory for the necessary configuration files and setup instructions.

 > [!NOTE]
 > The `helpers` directory contains a Python module designed to retrieve the kubeconfig for Kubernetes clusters hosted on the IONOS Cloud.
 If you're using a different cloud provider, you can safely ignore this folder.